Ajattc/Ajattc.github.io/README.md

 | E-Stop Failure | Missed Button Interrupt | Critical | Dedicated immediate ISR | ... |
 | Sensor Disconnect | Hardware Failure | Moderate | Timeout handling in Task B | ... |
 | Motor Data Mismatch | Corrupted Data | Moderate | Mutexes and Strict Deadlines | ... |

+## Reflection

+FINAL REFLECTION

+#### What I would do differently
+If I could do it all again, I would create more tailored functions and organize my tasks and calculations better since I did not initially anticipate this project to build.
+As more and more tasks and features were added, I found it harder and harder to pick up where I left off and would get lost in the code.
+I also did not use nearly enough readable comments to actually help guide future me through what each part of the program did, which caused a lot of frustration.
+So, I would organize my functions and create clear and concise divisions and sections for my tasks, ISR's, webserver, and variables.

+#### What was harder than expected
+Since I do not come from a coding background(I actually hate coding), it was honestly difficult to get over the learning curve of learning a new-ish language.
+While FreeRTOS is an extension of C programming, which i thought i knew, it still introduces massive amounts of new functions, syntaxes and possibilities for how you can implement it.
+This made these applications much harder to actually implement since I would often be lost on how to correctly format my semaphores, mutexes, and tasks.

+#### The most valuable thing I learned
+One of the most valuable things I will take with me to future industry prospects is the design of Real Time Systems and task mapping.
+More importantly, understanding the role of AI in generating and debugging code for these programs.
+I personally do not know many coding languages, but AI knows essentially all of them and can create large bulks of code to perform what I need and allow me to fine tune it to my project.
+Task scheduling and utilization of RTOS primitives were among the most important aspects of this class i learned and truly put into context how multi-threaded and complex systems do work.